2023-07-03/weighted-balanced-accuracy/README.md

 # Weighted Balanced Accuracy

-This repository contains the data and code associated with the paper titled "A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification".
+This repository is for the paper titled "A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification".

 ## Overview

 This repository contains the code and data utilized in three experiments discussed in the paper: *Learned Log Parsing*, *Sentiment Analysis*, and *URL Classification*.
-Each subfolder contains detailed README guidelines specific to its corresponding experiment."
+Each subfolder contains detailed README guidelines specific to its corresponding experiment.

 ## Paper Citation